 PB4L is a framework (Diagram 1) for schools that use a system approach to positive behaviour supports for all students.
 The aim of implementing the framework is to achieve increased academic and social progress and achievement for all students by using evidence-based practices.
 One of the focus areas is explicit teaching of behaviours that assists students to access learning - academically and socially - at all stages of development throughout their education.

-Diagram 1: Adapted from School-wide Positive Behaviour Support: implementers' blueprint and Self-Assessment, by OSEP Centre On Positive Behavioural Interventions and Supports, 2004, Eugene OR: Lewis and how they operate in their environment.
-Environmental factors are influential in determining whether a behaviour is likely to occur, and new and alternative prosocial behaviours can be taught (Sugai & Horner, 2002; Sugai et al., 2008)
+Diagram 1: Adapted from School-wide Positive Behaviour Support: implementers' blueprint and Self-Assessment, by OSEP Centre On Positive Behavioural Interventions and Supports, 2004, Eugene OR: Lewis

 Theoretical and conceptual characteristics